 The manga did a lot of Alternate Character Interpretation that does good to sympathize both Kuwata and Celes, and they're making a lot of sense that there was no way for Naegi to know how Kuwata was getting the screwdrivers not to hunt and kill Maizono, but to calm her down (in vain), and compounding that, Kuwata has troubles in spitting out that fact it's the reason why he did that due to panic, or the fact that regardless of what he tells, he's screwed either way.
 Likewise, Celes only keeps things for herself, tell mostly lies or plagiarized stories to others, and there was no way Naegi could realize what she was like when she was Taeko and how she was suffering due to her unremarkableness and must keep the charade of Celestia Ludenberg at all cost, leading to become really greedy and commit the double-murder.
 While that wouldn't absolve them from murder, all of it could still be happening in canon, and the canon series being in Naegi's POV prevents us to realize them right off bat.

-I didn't notice it at first but in the final Class Trial it seems that Junko is copying some of the surviving students' personalities.
-When she is in her "princess" personality, with a Cool Crown to boot, it's similar to Togami's (SHSL Heir) arrogant personality, her punk persona is similar to Genocider's loud and aggressive personality (don't forget the toungue), when she puts on glasses and becomes Ms. Exposition, her tone and how she says it is similar to Kirigiri's analytic personality, then followed by Asahina's cutsy personality (when she talks about donuts and proteins), and afterward has Fukawa's depressing personality.
+In the final Class Trial it seems that Junko is copying some of the surviving students' personalities.
+When she is in her "princess" personality, with a Cool Crown to boot, it's similar to Togami's (SHSL Heir) arrogant personality, her punk persona is similar to Genocider's loud and aggressive personality (don't forget the tongue), when she puts on glasses and becomes Ms. Exposition, her tone and how she says it is similar to Kirigiri's analytic personality, then followed by Asahina's cutsy personality (when she talks about donuts and proteins), and afterward has Fukawa's depressing personality.]]

 At first, Junko Enoshima's death seems weird, and not just because she's the only student who is neither murdered by another student or executed.
 Of course, this strange death foreshadows who the mastermind is, but there's something else.
 Monobear is the one who charged at Junko and she just held him down with her foot.
 It really doesn't seem like an act of violence against the headmaster.
 Then, at the end of the game, we learn that the "Junko" back then was really Mukuro Ikusaba, Junko's twin sister.
 When asked by the others why she killed her own sister, Junko flippantly remarks that it was because she was a bad actress.
 Junko murdered her sister on a whim, in order to prove a point to the others.
 No wonder Monobear instigated the whole thing!
 Also, according to IF, Junko would've had the trial rules explained on that day even if nobody had been murdered yet (though one would think that the murders she wanted would be more likely before anyone knew that graduating would cost everyone else's lives) and gave Mukuro a script to follow that involved stomping on Monobear and didn't end in impalement.
 There was quite a bit of premeditation involved.